 - Guinea Pigs

-The smallest Rodent is the Delanys swamp mouse, and the largest the capybara of South America.
+The smallest Rodent is the Delanys swamp mouse, and the largest is the capybara of South America.

 Why are rabbits not considered rodents?